emma-wilson/prereg-workshop-template/_episodes/text-lesson_2.md

 ---
-title: How to write a good preregistration
+title: "Prereg: How to write a good preregistration"
 teaching: 30
 exercises: 30
 duration: null